This article was updated on April 30th, 2021.

 Speaking of DIY website builders, there are a range of tools you can use to design your own website, such as:

-The first, Weebly, is the biggest tool.
-They hold an 18% share of the website builder market, according to Statista.
+The first, Weebly, holds an 18% share of the website builder market, according to Statista.
 As you might guess, we do not recommend ever (ever) using Weebly for your business (or ever).
+One thing to keep in mind?
+40% of ALL websites on the internet are on WordPress.
+Guess what we recommend.

 26) Routine website maintenance ranges from $35 to $5,000 per month